kellyhennigan/MID_processing_example/README.md

 ### Estimate transforms from subject's native to standard space
-from a terminal command line, run:
+from a terminal command line, cd to your scripts directory and run:
 ```
 ./preprocess_mid1.sh
 ```